Here’s the Guaranteed Way to Boost Your Career Prospects

 Ready to add some diversity to your collection of German greetings?

-Meanwhile, don’t forget that ‘hello’ is probably the simplest way to sound like a native.
+Meanwhile, don’t forget that ‘hello’ is probably the simplest way to sound fluent.
 Throw in a smile and you’ll also look like one!

 Hallo is the simplest and most straightforward way to say ‘hello’ in German.
 It’s short, sweet, and common across the entire German-speaking world.
 Besides, it’s friendly and can be used successfully in any social situation – either formal or informal.